-- In 2019, zero acres of subsidence reversal on islands with large areas at shallow subtidal elevations. - 2.
-Short-term elevation accretion in the Delta at 4 centimeters per year.
+- 1. In 2019, zero acres of subsidence reversal on islands with large areas at shallow subtidal elevations. - 2.
+Soils in the Delta are subsiding at a rate of between 0 cm/year and 1.8 cm/year.

-1 Subsidence reversal is a process that halts soil oxidation and accumulates new soil material in order to increase land elevations.
+&lt;sup>1 Subsidence reversal is a process that halts soil oxidation and accumulates new soil material in order to increase land elevations.
 Examples of subsidence reversal activities are rice cultivation, managed wetlands, and tidal marsh restoration.